Las Palmas De Gran Canaria Gran Canaria, Canary Islands Travel Guide

 Stay on marked trails during hikes, do not disturb wildlife, and never leave any litter behind.
 Leave natural areas as they were found.

-Interact politely with local people, use basic Spanish phrases, and accept cultural differences.
+Engage respectfully with locals, use basic Spanish phrases, and accept cultural variations.

 Dress modestly, especially when visiting religious sites or traditional neighborhoods.